 This is a key question that you’ll need to answer early on in your trip planning when it comes to Queenstown.
 For our scenario, we knew we’d be hopping on a bus from here so did we need to get a rental car or could we get by without one?

-Ultimately, with Milford Sound in the plans, I knew we had to get a car rental.
-That’s when I started looking around to see what company could offer the best rates.
+Ultimately, with Milford Sound in the plans, we knew we had to get a car rental.
+That’s when we started looking around to see what company could offer the best rates.

 I looked at almost every single company and there are many.
 Aside from the usual international brands, you also have the local ones including Gorental, Lucky, Jucy, Hitch, Apex, USave, Ace, Omega.

-Ultimately, Hitch offered the cheapest rates for an economy hatch.
-Using the code “BUDGET21-34” to get one day free, our 4 day rental came out to NZ$68.50 which is absolutely nuts.
+Ultimately, Hitch (now called Snap) offered the cheapest rates for an economy hatch.
+Our 4 day rental came out to NZ$68.50 which is absolutely nuts.
 That said, keep in mind that we went during the Spring so these are still considered to be Winter rates.

 When renting from someone like Hitch, just don’t expect a nice and new car.
 We ended up with a 2006 Suzuki SX4 that got the job done but didn’t have a USB outlet or Bluetooth.